M04ph3u2/Ragnar-TTRPG-Platform/README.md

 ---

-*This unified repository demonstrates the complete evolution of the Ragnar TTRPG Platform, showcasing different architectural approaches, technology stacks, and implementation strategies across multiple development phases.*
+*This unified repository demonstrates the complete evolution of the Ragnar TTRPG Platform, showcasing the architectural journey from ambitious commercial project to comprehensive portfolio demonstration of technical expertise and innovation.*